AFS-Summerside/AFS-Summerside.github.io/markdown/subgroup-meetings/2023-09-29/minutes.md

 ### Choose a date for ratification session

 Justin explained that at the last Subgroup Presidents meeting, Chris Roach mentioned ratification sessions will be happening in the next month.
 The dates that work best for Chris were October 16th and October 17th.
-Carl and Logan both mention that because the 16th is a monday, more people are likely to have a compressed day off, and that would likely have an affect on attendence.
+Carl and Logan both mention that because the 16th is a Monday, more people are likely to have a compressed day off, and that would likely have an affect on attendance.
 The executive decided to start making the plans to have the ratification session on October 17th.

 It was noted that we still have a big issue in terms of communication.
 There is no list of emails we can use in this instance to contact all of the members about this ratification sessions.
 It was notes that currently the AFS Summerside email address has no contact list, and Justin mentioned that the Membership list he got from PIPSC only contained CRA email addresses, which cannot be used in this case.

 ### Discord as a communication tool

 Justin set up a discord server for the subgroup.
 At the moment, it has been used by just the executive, with plans of opening it up to the entire membership.
 Carl made valid points that not everyone uses discord, and we would still need other ways to contact our members in a way that is familiar to them.
-Justin explain that using Discord, we can automate the same important messaging to be sent on any channel we want, like facebook, twitter, thread, email, or any other electronic medium.
+Justin explain that using Discord, we can automate the same important messaging to be sent on any channel we want, like Facebook, Twitter, email, or any other electronic medium.

-The executive dicussed different social platforms it could use to get information out to members.
+The executive discussed different social platforms it could use to get information out to members.
 It was decided that the executive would start with the following platforms:

 - Facebook
 - Twitter
-- Thread
+- Threads

 The executive decided to run a beta test of the Discord server with stewards before opening up the server to the membership.
 This will allow the executive time to ensure it is functioning as intended, and allow the stewards to use the server and get used it before members are potentially in there and attempting to interact with them.